Shantang3/ACE-CPT-Notes/Personal Notes/Chr9-10: Muscular Training.md

 4. developing greater muscular strength: sets 2-6, repetitions <=6, rest interval: 2-5min, intensity: >85% of 1RM (one-repetition max)

 5. a powerlifter who performs single-effort events: sets 3-5, repetitions 1-2, rest interval: 2-5min, intensity: 80-90% of 1RM (one-repetition max)

+6. A client who wants to lose weight, but a bit apprehensive about muscular training of "getting big": explain the average adults muscle-tissue loss of 5 lb per decade, and how resistance training can help her restore list muscle and raising resting metablism.